joonho3020/joonho3020.github.io/articles/rtl-simulation.md

 # RTL Simulation

-RTL simulation is the workhorse for digital design.
+RTL simulation is the workhorse of digital design.
-Lets cover how RTL simulators like VCS or Verilator work under the hood.
+Lets cover how RTL simulators like **VCS** or **Verilator** work under the hood.

 ## What is RTL

-RTL stands for register transfer level.
+RTL stands for *Register Transfer Level*.
-In RTL, there are three components.
+At RTL, there are three components:

-First, there are the registers which contains some state of the circuit for a cycle.
+1. Registers – These store the state of the circuit across cycles.
-Next, logic (a.k.a combinational logic) is some circuitry that performs some sort of computation within a cycle.
+2. Combinational logic – This computes outputs from inputs within a single cycle.
-Finally, there are the wires that carries a value of a bit from one place to another.
+3. Wires – These carry signals (bits) between components.

 <div style="text-align:center; margin: 1em 0;">
   <img src="./assets/rtl-example.svg" width="300">
 </div>

-In the example, there are two registers driving the adder (combinational logic) that feeds back to a input register.
+In the example, two registers drive an adder (combinational logic) whose output feeds into the input register.
-The output of the adder will be updated in the register at the next positive/negative clk edge.
+The adder's result is latched (updated) into the register on the next pos/neg clock edge.

 ---